backstage/backstage/docs/integrations/github/discovery.md

 id: discovery
 title: GitHub Discovery
 sidebar_label: Discovery
-description: Documentation on GitHub organization discovery
+description:
+  Automatically discovering catalog entities from repositories in a GitHub organization
 ---

 The GitHub integration has a special discovery processor for discovering catalog